 However, if there are no records of any accident, but the vehicle in question has definitely been in one, then the only way to tell will be from assessing how good the repairs were.

 For argument's sake, let's say that a vehicle has been in an accident and it has been logged.
 There are systems out there that can tell you exactly what happened and the type of insurance write-off grade that it received.

 To find out a car's history all you need to do is get the vehicle identification number for the car you want to check.
 You'll find this inside the car on the dashboard of the driver's side.
 You can usually see it from outside the car too, which is handy.

 This number is made up of 17 characters and is a mixture of both numbers and letters.
-By entering this number into a websites such as AutoCheck, CarFax and iSeeCars, you’ll be able to find out whether that car has ever been in an accident, had flood damage or been stolen.
+By entering this number into a website such as AutoCheck, CarFax and iSeeCars, you'll be able to find out whether that car has ever been in an accident, had flood damage or been stolen.
 How amazing is that!
 You could find out all of this just for a pretty couple of pennies.

 This number is could be the key to you deciding whether or not you chose to buy the car, so it's definitely worth a shot.